The Cantos

-The Cantos by Ezra Pound is a long, incomplete poem in 120 sections, each of which is a canto.
-Most of it was written between 1915 and 1962, although much of the early work was abandoned and the early cantos, as finally published, date from 1922 onwards.
+The Cantos is a long modernist poem by Ezra Pound, written in 109 canonical sections in addition to a number of drafts and fragments added as a supplement at the request of the poem's American publisher, James Laughlin.
+Most of it was written between 1915 and 1962, although much of the material in the first three cantos was abandoned or redistributed in 1923, when Pound prepared the first instalment of the poem, A Draft of XVI Cantos (Three Mountains Press, 1925).
 It is a book-length work, widely considered to present formidable difficulties to the reader.
 Strong claims have been made for it as the most significant work of modernist poetry of the twentieth century.
 As in Pound's prose writing, the themes of economics, governance and culture are integral to its content.